For Antoinette Allocca, a Stamford entrepreneur whose vision led to the burgeoning market for technical writers, passion is essential.

 Good pay, relaxed atmosphere setting impetus for employees

-Antoinette Allocca has found a common sense, not-so-secret formula for motivating her sales associates at Essential Data to reach goals that produce outstanding compensation for them and, at the same time, make solid contributions to the company’s bottom line.
+Antoinette Allocca has found a common sense, a not-so-secret formula for motivating her sales associates at Essential Data to reach goals that produce outstanding compensation for them and, at the same time, make solid contributions to the company’s bottom line.

 Her formula is based on two basic ideas: Give them the chance to make better pay than they got before or could earn with competitors now, and foster a family-type work setting that makes them feel appreciated, not just as workers but as people.